carlnguyen/ansible_project_01/01/README.md

-# Please check README.md in each folders for steps configure #
+# This ansible is used to install nodejs, npm, nginx latest version #